Professional edition active

 Pathophysiology of Amenorrhea

 Normally, the hypothalamus generates pulses of gonadotropin-releasing hormone (GnRH).
-GnRH stimulates the pituitary to produce gonadotropins (follicle-stimulating hormone [FSH] and luteinizing hormone [LH]—see figure Normal Menstrual Cycle), which are released into the bloodstream.
+GnRH stimulates the pituitary gland to produce gonadotropins, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) (see figure Normal Menstrual Cycle), which are released into the bloodstream.
 Gonadotropins stimulate the ovaries to produce estrogens (mainly estradiol), androgens (mainly testosterone), and progesterone.
 These hormones do the following:

 • Follicle-stimulating hormone activates aromatase in ovarian granulosa cells that surround the developing oocytes to convert androgens to estradiol.

-• Estrogen stimulates the endometrium, causing it to proliferate.
+• Estrogen stimulates the endometrium (lining of the uterine cavity), causing it to proliferate.

-• Progesterone changes the endometrium into a secretory structure and prepares it for egg implantation (endometrial decidualization).
+• Progesterone changes the endometrium into a secretory structure and prepares it for implantation of the fertilized ovum (endometrial decidualization).

-If pregnancy does not occur, estrogen and progesterone production decrease, and the endometrium breaks down and is sloughed during menses.
-Menstruation occurs 14 days after ovulation in typical cycles.
+If ovulation occurs and the oocyte is not fertilized, estrogen and progesterone production decrease, and the endometrium breaks down and is sloughed as menses.
+Menstruation occurs 14 days after ovulation in a 28-day menstrual cycle.

 Normal Menstrual Cycle